Quick Search: go

 Before the visit…

 • You can request a country visit by one or more Treaty Body members.
-To do this, you should reach out to the individual Treaty Body members directly by email, if you already have an established connection with them, or through the TB-Net member that works with the particular Treaty Body.
+To do this, you should reach out to the individual Treaty Body members directly by email, if you already have an established connection with them, or through a specialised NGO that works with the particular Treaty Body.

 • You will likely need to find funds to cover the costs of a visit by Treaty Body members to your country